TheophileDechelotte/dpe/README.md

-# Manipulations in French EPC Ratings: Investigating shopping behaviour
+# Manipulations in french EPC ratings: investigating shopping behaviour

 This repository accompanies my Master’s thesis on the EPC shopping behaviour in the French EPC scheme.
 It contains R pipelines to (i) run Monte‑Carlo simulations, (ii) construct prior and imprecision metrics, and (iii) estimate Regression‑Discontinuity (RD) effects on homeowners’ behaviour and retrofit outcomes.
 A reusable SQL view is provided to reproduce the cleaned micro‑dataset from the raw EPC database.